devsdevera/portfolio/README.md

 # Decision Tree Classifier

-This Python program implements a decision tree algorithm for binary classification.
-It builds a decision tree based on the provided dataset (rtg_A.csv), aiming to classify instances into one of two classes (0 or 1).
+My Python program implements a decision tree algorithm for binary classification.
+It builds a decision tree based on the provided datasets and classifies instances into one of two classes (0 or 1).
 The decision tree is grown recursively, splitting the data based on the feature that maximizes information gain at each step.
 The resulting tree structure is written to an output file (output.txt), including information about information gain and entropy at each node.
 Finally, the accuracy of the constructed tree is computed and printed.

 ## Author

 - Emmanuel De Vera
-- Student: Deveremma 300602434
+- Student ID: Deveremma 300602434

 ## Usage